hubbleai/carbon-connect/README.md

   }
 ```

-2. For `NOTION` and `GOOGLE_DOCS`: An array containing only one object in the following format
+2. For `NOTION` and `GOOGLE_DRIVE`: An array containing only one object in the following format

 ```js
 {